itthinx/decent-comments/readme.txt

 == Upgrade Notice ==

 = 1.3.11 =
-* This release adds missing translation strings and adds the Spanish translation.
+* This release adds missing translation strings, completes the German translation and adds the Spanish translation.